henneberger/typekin/README.md

 interface StFooModel extends FooAFragment, FooABFragment, FooCFragment {}
 interface StFooRef extends StFooAData, StFooABData, StFooCData {}
 ```

+### `@Model`
+A class that defines the data model.
+All abstract methods will be recognized.
+Parameters:
+- `name`: The name of the class it will generate
+- `refName`: The name of the class it will generate for data model relationships
+- `concreteName`: The name of the empty concrete class for jvm type validation
+### `@TypeOf`
+Interface classes that represent a partial representation of the model.
+Parameters:
+- `model`: The class of the model
+### `@StructuralType`
+A concrete type that contains data.
+This can contain any data but only method signatures
+that match the model will be validated.
+Parameters:
+- `name`: The name of the class it will generate
+- `model`: The class of the model

 This can be extended to non-trivial examples:
 [tests/src/main/java/typekin/tests/example/FooExample.java](tests/src/main/java/typekin/tests/example/FooExample.java)